 You do not need a lot of fancy cleaning solutions when it comes to natural stones.
 In fact, easy does it.
 How do you take care of your tiles to ensure they live up to their maximum potential?

 Additionally, the broom used for sweeping should always match the texture of the tiles.
 For instance, rough surfaces such as gabbro and sandstone will need a strong broom with thick bristles.
-On the other hand, smooth soft stone floors such as marble and limestone would do well with a soft broom/brush.
+On the other hand, smooth soft stone floors such as marble floor tiles and limestone floor tiles would do well with a soft broom/brush.

 Vacuuming is more thorough and faster than sweeping and the best thing is that it gets rid of dirt particles that may be hidden on corners or trapped in between the tile intersections.
 You don`t need to vacuum natural stone tiles every day.
 You can do it once or twice a week depending on how much traffic the surface is exposed to on a daily basis.